-Mount Southington's terrain park is located on the connecting trails Lift Line, Stardust and Turkey Turn and features Big Air - rails, boxes and other fun elements.
-Please note: Helmets are required while in the terrain park.
+Mount Southington's terrain parks are located on the connecting trails Lift Line, Stardust and feature jumps, rails, boxes and other fun elements.
+Connecticut's only machine cut half-pipe is located on the upper portion of Laurel.
+Please note: Helmets are required in all terrain parks and half-pipe.

-In order to use the terrain park at Mount Southington, it's important to know and understand the rules and safety guidelines for skiing and boarding a freestyle terrain park.
-All interested patrons are urged to watch the Smart Style safety video which is available on this page as well as in the Red Barn Cafeteria.
+In order to use the terrain parks at Mount Southington, it's important to know and understand the rules and safety guidelines for skiing and riding freestyle terrain parks.
+All interested patrons are urged to watch the Smart Style safety video which is available on this page.

 NOTE to Parents: You should review the information on these pages if any child (under 18) that is under your control and/or supervision is interested in using Mount Southington Ski Area's terrain park.